Lauke/Weather-API/README.md

 * Added basic css
 * Found a way to translate spans into a table with css
 * Removed console.logs in js
+* Wrote a conditional statement based on the description of the weather
+* Added a default city (in this case Roswell)
+* Added a linear to the background image in the .js file
+* Added an else to add a default starting picture

 ### TO DO
 * Media queries